Applying for Financial Aid

+In fact, the average financial package at PTC is more than enough to fully cover the cost of PTC's tuition and fees.
 To find out how much financial aid you'll receive, you'll first need to apply for aid.
 Follow the steps below to file your application.

 What do you need to know?

-To apply for financial aid, start by completing the Free Application for Federal Student Aid (FAFSA) online at www.fafsa.ed.gov.
+To apply for financial aid, start by completing the Free Application for Federal Student Aid (FAFSA) online at studentaid.gov.
 If you don’t own a computer, you can visit any Piedmont Technical College location to complete the application.

-Click "Start a New FAFSA".
+- Click "Start a New FAFSA".

-Follow the directions for the FAFSA carefully!
+- Follow the directions for the FAFSA carefully!

-The Federal School Code for PTC is 003992
+- The Federal School Code for PTC is 003992